-Over half of 25-44 year olds are now single.
+Over half of Brits aged 25-44 are now single.
 It's become the norm to remain solo until much later in life, given the average marriage ages of 35 (women) and 38 (men).
 Many of us are choosing never to marry at all.

-Catherine Gray went through all of this.
-She took a whole year off dating to find single satisfaction.
+Catherine Gray took a whole year off dating to find single satisfaction.
 She lifted the lid on the reasons behind the global single revolution, explored the bizarre ways cultures single-shame, detached from 'all the good ones are gone!' panic and debunked the myth that married people are much happier.

-Let's locate - and luxuriate in - some single joy.
+Let's start the reverse brainwash, in order to locate - and luxuriate in - single happiness.
 Are you in?

-'Admirably honest, light, bubbly and remarkably rarely annoying' - Alice O'Keeffe, Guardian
+"Admirably honest, light, bubbly and remarkably rarely annoying."
+The Guardian

 Catherine Gray is an award-winning writer and editor who has been featured in the Guardian, Stylist, the Telegraph, Grazia, The Lancet Psychiatrist, Mr & Mrs Smith, BBC Earth, Women's Health, Stella, T2, Private Eye, Woman's Hour and BBC Breakfast.

 Catherine's hit debut, The Unexpected Joy of Being Sober, was a Sunday Times top 10 bestseller.
 Since then she has published The Unexpected Joy of Being Sober Journal and the critically acclaimed Unexpected Joy of Being Single.